OpenBuildings/challenge-1/README.md

 If you don't want to start from scratch, we have our own template generator that will bring you up to speed - https://github.com/clippings/composer-init (you should use "clippings/package-template" template), however whatever you think is best.

-The resulting work should have a license compatible with BSD-3-Clause license, and will remain under your own copyright to do as you wish.
+The resulting work should have a license compatible with BSD-3-Clause, and will remain under your own copyright to do as you wish.

 Recommended license: MIT